omec-project/deployment/README.txt

         3. Gather Inventory Information related to the physical hardware and physical network
         4. Plan the IP network - IP addresses, subnets
-		5. Download vEPC package and run prerequisite for installation
+	5. Download vEPC package
 	6. Enter the server and network information in the input configuration file
-		7. Create virtual functions
+	7. Execute run.sh script.
-			7.1 Install control plane virtual functions
+	   This script perform below action on deployment hosts.
-			7.2 Install data plane virtual functions
+	   7.1 Create virtual functions
-		8. Deployment of VMs using terraform
+	   7.2 Create VM's using Terraform
-		9. Complete manual validation of the deployed virtual environment and network
+           7.3 Build and configure each VNF using Ansible.
-		10. Manually install the software required for each VNF
+	8. Complete manual validation of the deployed virtual environment and network
-		11. Run an end-to-end traffic test to validate the functioning of the entire vEPC
+        9. Run an end-to-end traffic test to validate the functioning of the entire vEPC

 1. Ready the physical hardware
 =========================